 Step 1: Decide on your goal or goals.
 I like to do this by starting off visualising the person I want to be and then working out what that person’s goals might look like.
-This is a challenge I take people through in Spring into Action, too!

 Step 2: Make sure those goals are SMART!
 Specific, Measurable, Achievable, Relevant, Time-Based.
 That’s a whole other article to come in time but focus on Measurable and Achievable at the very least.

 Step 3: Create your intentions based on those goals.
 Make sure you frame them in a positive tone and focus on the present.
 For example, “I intend to bring more peace into my life today” as opposed to “I will stop being stressed out.”

 Step 4: Focus on those intentions throughout your journey.
 Wake up in the morning and remind yourself of your intentions.
 “I intend to feel motivated today.”
 Remind yourself throughout the day and while you’re working towards your goal, what your intentions are.